AdobeDocs/analytics.en/help/implement/vars/page-vars/contextdata.md

 ## Context data variables using the Web SDK

 If using the [**XDM object**](/help/implement/aep-edge/xdm-var-mapping.md), all fields that don't map to an Adobe Analytics variable are automatically included as a context data variable.
-You can also explicity set context data using the XDM object.
+You can also explicitly set context data using the XDM object.
 You can then use [Processing rules](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-processing-rules/processing-rules.md) to assign the context data variable to the desired Analytics variable.
 See [Mapping other XDM fields to Analytics variables](../../aep-edge/xdm-var-mapping.md#mapping-other-xdm-fields-to-analytics-variables) for more information.

 If using the [**data object**](/help/implement/aep-edge/data-var-mapping.md), all context data variables reside within `data.__adobe.analytics.contextData` as key-value pairs: